HolmesProcessing/Holmes-Documentation/rst/components/holmes-totem/extending/services/writing_a_service/index.rst

 **Reading configuration for Python**

-Try opening the path, reading it all in and parsing it as json.
-If an error occures, throw a tornado.web.HTTPError (well define behaviour by tornado for these) If parsing succeeds, update provided config dictionary.
+Try opening the path, reading it all in and parsing it as a JSON.
+If an error occurs, throw a tornado.web.HTTPError (well define behaviour by tornado for these) If parsing succeeds, update provided config dictionary.

 .. code-block:: python